 Izmir Property for sale

 Once known as Smyrna, the city of Izmir is located on the west side of Turkey and is commonly referred to as the ‘Pearl of the Aegean’ with more than 300 days of sunshine every year.
 Izmir is the third largest city in the country with a population of more than four million people, and a history stretching back more than 8,500 years shaped by at least 32 different civilisations.
-Izmir is one of Turkey’s most significant and historically important cities, regarded today as one of the most attractive regions for permanent living.
+Izmir is one of Turkey’s most significant and historically important cities, regarded today as one of the most attractive regions for permanent living or buying Izmir property.

 Boasting a 629km coastline, Izmir is home to a stunning turquoise blue sea, beautiful golden sandy beaches, favourable year round climate, vibrant and warm welcoming people, a flourishing business and economic sector, and all your expected city amenities – the reasons for purchasing Izmir real estate are endless.